 ¡Hola, Dia duit, Hallo, Salut and (of course) Welcome...

-I've spent the better part of a quarter century working with some very talented individuals on a variety of interesting and highly rewarding technology projects ..... and been lucky enough to have done this across a number of different clients, countries, continents and cultures.
+I've spent the better part of a quarter century working with some very talented individuals on a variety of interesting and rewarding technology inititiatives..... and been lucky enough to do this across a variety of clients, countries, continents and cultures.

-My experiences have led me to understand and be a strong proponent of two practices that I believe maximize the chances of success in any project or initiative.
+My experiences have led me to be a strong proponent of two practices I believe maximize the chances of success.

 When we combine planning and execution best practices with a people-centric culture where everyone feels valued, any venture immediately becomes an achievable opportunity.

 So how do we go about making this happen?
-Well, a structured, but flexible, adherence to agreed upon project management principles and practices lays the foundation to then encourage motivated resources (employees, contractors, vendors, etc...) who bring the initial idea and vision to its full fruition.
+Well, a structured, but flexible, adherence to agreed upon PM principles lays the foundation to allow motivated, engaged individals bring the idea to its full fruition.

 I've always believed that a healthy blend of the right attitude, people and process will ensure that